folio-org/okapi/doc/guide.md

 ### Request Processing

-Any number of modules can request registration on a single URI path.
-Okapi will then forward the requests to those modules in an order controlled by the integer-valued `level` setting in the module registration configuration: modules with lower levels are processed before those with higher levels.
+Modules can declare two kind ways to handle a request: handlers and filters.

-Although Okapi accepts both HTTP 1.0 and HTTP 1.1 requests, it uses HTTP 1.1 with chunked encoding to make the connections to the modules.
+There should be exactly one handler for each path.
+That will be of `request-response` type by default (see below).
+If no handlers are found, Okapi will return a 404 NOTFOUND.

-We envision that different kinds of modules will carry different level
+Each request may be passed through one or more filters.
+The `phase` determines the order in which filters are applied.
+At the moment that seems a bit of an overkill, since we have only one phase, `auth`, which will get invoked before the handler.
+It will be used for checking permissions.
+We assume that later we will introduce more phases, for example one to write an audit log after a request has been processed by the handler.

-values: e.g. authentication and authorization will have the lowest possible priority, next the actual business logic processing unit, followed by metrics, statistics, monitoring, logging, etc.
+(In previous versions, we had handlers and filters combined in one pipeline, with numerical levels for controlling the order.
+That was deprecated in 1.2, and will be dropped in version 2.0)

-The module metadata also controls how the request is forwarded to consecutive modules in a pipeline and how the responses are processed.
-Currently, we have three kinds of request processing by modules (controlled by the `type` parameter in the module registration configuration).
-The possible values are:
+The `type` parameter in the RoutingEntry in the Moduledescription controls how the request is passed to the filters and handlers, and how the responses are processed.
+Currently, we support the following types:

  * `headers` -- The module is interested in headers/parameters only, and it can inspect them and perform an action based on the